-President Geane DeLima is the executive director of the Miller-McCune Center for Research, Media and Public Policy, home of Pacific Standard.
-She has more than 15 years of experience in marketing and advertising with academic journals, societies, and consumer publications.
+Geane DeLima is the president and chief operating officer of the Miller-McCune Center for Research, Media and Public Policy, home of Pacific Standard.
+She has more than 25 years of experience in publishing, marketing, advertising, and non-profit management.
 She has worked closely with the American Academy of Political and Social Sciences, the American Association for Correctional and Forensic Psychology, Sociologists for Women in Society, the Society for Public Health Education, the Association of Black Psychologists, and the Joan Shorenstein Center on the Press, Politics, and Public Policy.

 Editor in Chief Maria Streshinsky launched Pacific Standard in 2012.
 She was previously the managing editor at The Atlantic in Washington, D.C., where she managed a staff of more than 25 editors, writers, art directors, and interns.
 In 2009 she won the Atlantic Media Company 2009 Chairman’s Award for editing excellence.
 Before The Atlantic, Streshinsky spent two years at the U.S. Department of the Interior as a program analyst working on Indian Affairs issues.
 After graduating from the University of California-Santa Cruz, she began a career in magazine journalism with VIA, the AAA magazine in San Francisco.
 She has also worked as a freelance writer and editor for various magazines.